Uploading files with React.js and Node.js

 It may look like an over-engineered solution to a common problem.
 Nevertheless, there will be cases where you’ll need to use a node server in the middle before sending files to another source.
 It’s especially tricky when file uploads are not part of the form submit method, and there is a need to handle file uploads independently.

 Need help with React.js / Redux / Node.js?
-Check out http://ecmastack.com
+Reach out to me at https://alexbachuk.com